Viral entry: Entry via genetic injection

-Aftermath
+Outcomes

-Once a virus is in a cell, it will activate formation of proteins (either by itself or using the host) to gain full control of the host cell, if it is able to.
+Once a virus is in a cell, it will activate formation of proteins (either by itself or using the host’s machinery) to gain full control of the host cell, if possible.
 Control mechanisms include the suppression of intrinsic cell defenses, suppression of cell signaling and suppression of host cellular transcription and translation.
-Often, it is these cytotoxic effects that lead to the death and decline of a cell infected by a virus.
+Often, these cytotoxic effects lead to the death and decline of a cell infected by a virus.

 A cell is classified as susceptible to a virus if the virus is able to enter the cell.
 After the introduction of the viral particle, unpacking of the contents (viral proteins in the tegument and the viral genome via some form of nucleic acid) occurs as preparation of the next stage of viral infection: viral replication.